 If you follow these rules it will help you make more informed purchases moving forward and ensure you better utilise the products you already own.

-The result, a more confident and stylish version of yourself.
+The result for the more diminutive guy is a more confident and stylish version of yourself.

 1. Trousers are the game-changer